In this post you will learn:

 I’m fine, thank you, and you?

 This greeting is so common in Korea that it has become cliché (overused and unoriginal).
-I’m fine thank you, and you? is very formal.
-It is not common between people who know each.
+I’m fine, thank you, and you? is very formal.
+It is not common between people who know each other.

 We use more informal greetings with friends and acquaintances.

 Using these greetings is very easy once you know how to do it.
 Practice, and you will be able to do it.

 A: Hey, how are you? / Hey, how’s it going? – (*Hey is optional but very common.)